-Get some gear that can vastly improve your daily life as a POTSie.
+Get some gear that can vastly improve your daily life and keep you living your life.
 Many of these are just generally thoughtful good gifts for a chronically ill person.

 Cooling Scarf!
 This doesn’t afford me long walks in the hot sun, but it’s great for short ones.
 Helps with easing headaches and taking the edge off the heat.
 Sometimes the dog needs me to take him outside in the middle of hot weather, or I need to get into a hot car.

 Cooling Vest.
 You can buy a cooling vest like this one with an array of cooling packs.
 You stick it in the freezer, then wear it to combat hot weather.
 The cooling power usually lasts for an hour or two.

 Handheld fan.
 A little battery fan can tip the scales for making a warm environment tolerable.
 Maybe you want to push through to watch a game or be at the beach for a short while.
 The benefit of this thing is that it doesn’t need any prep or timing.
 Flip a switch and you’ll have some cooling action, making it great for emergencies or in a pinch.

 Rice Heating Pad and Hand Warmers!
 Rice filled handwarmers and heating pads are great.
 My feet are almost always freezing, unless they’re swollen red hot radiators.
 I pop in my owl heating pad into the microwave every night and put it at the end of the bed.
 Helps with all the other random muscle aches I get too like coat-hanger pain.
 Here’s a great no-sew heating pad DIY from unsophisticook (skip the fragrance), and many more heating pad DIY’s on Pinterest.